Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Introduction

-Finally, as in W23, we often refer to escape before and after cluster \textit{core collapse}, the observable change from a flat (non-core-collapsed; NCC'd) to a steep (core-collapsed; CC'd) central surface brightness.
-This occurs upon ejection of the GC's central BH population, which weakens binary burning---the hardening of binaries via encounters with passing bodies \citep[e.g.,][]{Heggie1975,Hills1975}.
+As in W23, we shall often refer to escape before and after \textit{core collapse}, the GC's observable change from a flat (non-core-collapsed; NCC'd) to a steep (core-collapsed; CC'd) central surface brightness.
+This occurs upon ejection of the BH population, which weakens binary burning---hardening of binaries via encounters with passing bodies \citep[e.g.,][]{Heggie1975,Hills1975}.
 The potential energy released by the binaries heats the bodies involved, supporting the GC's core against collapse.
 BH binaries are strong heat sources due to their mass, but GCs born especially dense quickly harden and eject them; binary burning then relies on (less massive) white dwarfs, reducing heating and allowing the core to observably collapse \citep[e.g.,][]{Chatterjee2013a,Kremer2019a,CMCCatalog,Kremer2021,Rui2021a}.
-We shall briefly recap how collapse affects GC escape mechanisms in Section~\ref{S:results_energy_distribution}, but see W23 for more detail.
+We recap how this affects GC escape mechanisms in Section~\ref{S:results_energy_distribution}, but see also W23.

 The paper is organized as follows.
-We first review essential theoretical background in Section~\ref{S:theory} before describing our cluster simulations in Section~\ref{S:models}.
-We discuss how we integrate the trajectories of potential escapers in Section~\ref{S:escaper_evolution}.
-In Section~\ref{S:results}, we first examine the escape energies and aforementioned escape timescale from typical NCC'd and CC'd GCs.
-We then examine, for the first time each, how cluster mass loss affects the escape timescale and how return trajectories impact stream morphology.
-In Section~\ref{S:discussion}, we discuss observational implications, additional complexities, and the outlook for---and potential upgrades to---tidal physics in the Monte Carlo method.
+We review relevant theory in Section~\ref{S:theory} and describe our GC simulations in Section~\ref{S:models}.
+We explain how we integrate (in post-processing) the trajectories of unbound bodies removed from the simulations in Section~\ref{S:escaper_evolution}.
+In Section~\ref{S:results}, we first examine the escape energies and escape timescale from typical NCC'd and CC'd GCs.
+We then examine how GC mass loss affects the escape timescale and how return trajectories impact stream morphology and kinematics.
+In Section~\ref{S:discussion}, we discuss observational implications, additional complexities and caveats, and potential upgrades to escape in \texttt{CMC}.
 We conclude with a summary of our findings and planned future work in Section~\ref{S:summary}.